 “I have even tried to put our alumni either next to the same planning room as their favorite teacher or even in the same hallway where they have their favorite teacher from their high school days as their mentor,” Lane said.
 “It’s just an amazing process to see.”

-Sign up for the Reasons to be Cheerful newsletter.Nia Getfield, who graduated from Haines City High School in 2018, went from being a part-time substitute to a provisional teacher this school year.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Nia Getfield, who graduated from Haines City High School in 2018, went from being a part-time substitute to a provisional teacher this school year.

 “It’s just that familiarity and that security they were offering when I first came out of college that really brought me back,” Getfield told The 74.